Randomized Signal Processing with Continuous Frames: Abstract

 \section{Abstract}

-This paper focuses on signal processing tasks in which the signal is transformed from the signal space to a higher dimensional space, called phase space, processed in this space, and synthesized to an output signal.
-For example, in a phase vocoder method, an audio signal is transformed to the time-frequency plane via the short time Fourier transform, manipulated there, and synthesized to an output audio signal.
-More generally, we study signal processing with continuous frames.
+This paper focuses on signal processing tasks in which the signal is transformed from the signal space to a higher dimensional coefficient space (also called phase space) using a continuous frame, processed in the coefficient space, and synthesized to an output signal.
 We show how to approximate such methods, termed phase space signal processing methods, using a Monte Carlo method.
-The Monte Carlo method speeds up computations, since the number of samples required for a certain accuracy is proportional to the dimension of the signal space, and not to the dimension of phase space, which is typically higher.
-We utilize this property for a new phase vocoder method, based on an enhanced time-frequency space, with more dimensions than the classical method.
-The higher dimension of phase space improves the quality of the method, while retaining the computational complexity of a standard phase vocoder based on regular samples.
+As opposed to standard discretizations of continuous frames, based on sampling discrete frames from the continuous system, the proposed Monte Carlo method is directly a quadrature approximation of the continuous frame.
+We show that the Monte Carlo method allows working with highly redundant continuous frames, since the number of samples required for a certain accuracy is proportional to the dimension of the signal space, and not to the dimension of the phase space.
+Moreover, even though the continuous frame is highly redundant, the Monte Carlo samples are spread uniformly, and hence represent the coefficient space more faithfully than standard frame discretizations.